 Unless specified otherwise in this Annex, FINREP templates shall be prepared using the prudential scope of consolidation in accordance with Section 2 of Chapter 2 of Title II of Part 1 CRR.
 Institutions shall account for their subsidiaries, joint ventures and associates using the same methods as for prudential consolidation:

-institutions may be permitted or required to apply the equity method to investments in insurance and non-financial subsidiaries in accordance with Article 18(5)CRR;
+institutions are required to apply the equity method to subsidiaries other than institutions or financial institutions in accordance with Article 18(7)CRR;

-institutions may be permitted are required to use the full or proportional consolidation method for financial subsidiaries other than institutions or financial institutions in accordance with Article 18(82) CRR and in derogation to Article 18(7) paragraph 1 CRR;
+institutions are required to use the full or proportional consolidation method for financial subsidiaries other than institutions or financial institutions in accordance with Article 18(82) CRR and in derogation to Article 18(7) paragraph 1 CRR;

-institutions may be required to use the proportional consolidation method for investment in joint ventures in accordance with Article 18(4) CRR.
+institutions are required to use the proportional consolidation method for investment in joint ventures in accordance with Article 18(4) CRR.

 Accounting portfolios of financial instruments